Capabilities

 A limitation of turning is the surface finish that’s achievable.
 As a single-point cutting process, turning produces a finely grooved surface.
 Selecting a large radius cutting tool and reducing the feed rate minimizes this texture but it’s hard to achieve an Ra better than 25 µinch/0.63 µm.
 That’s why, for precise surface finishes, turning is usually followed by grinding.

-Other Benefits of CNC Turning
+Other benefits of CNC Turning?

 Shafts, valve spools, collars, hubs, pulleys, and couplings are just a few examples of parts produced by turning.